Olive Oil Brownies

 Notes

-1. If you're gluten-free, use one of the following flours.
-You can use 1 cup (158 grams) teff flour or 1 cup (125 grams) light buckwheat flour that's labeled as gluten-free or 1 cup (138 grams) Bob's Red Mill Gluten-Free 1-to-1 Baking Flour or 1 cup (125 grams) King Arthur Flour Gluten-free Measure for Measure Flour.
-I've had dozens of commenters use other gluten-free baking blends that are meant as a 1:1 sub for all-purpose flour, and they all seem to work.
+• You can use all-purpose or whole wheat flour.
+If you’re gluten-free, use one of the following flours: 1 cup (158 grams) teff flour or 1 cup (125 grams) light buckwheat flour that’s labeled as gluten-free or 1 cup (138 grams) Bob’s Red Mill Gluten-Free 1-to-1 Baking Flour or 1 cup (125 grams) King Arthur Flour Gluten-free Measure for Measure Flour.
+I’ve had dozens of commenters use other gluten-free baking blends that are meant as a 1:1 sub for all-purpose flour, and they all seem to work.

 • If you’re dairy-free, make sure to use dairy-free chocolate chips.